Best Biographical Films List

 Peirce.

 Alive is a true story of human courage and the will to survive.
-It's the last ten minutes, from the trek to the
+It's the last ten minutes, from the trek

+other powerful scenes.
 As good as the cast is, Ethan Hawke gives a special performance as Nando Parrado.

 Val Kilmer didn't play Jim Morrison; he became Jim Morrison.
 The Doors is a creative film because it's a